laurentganne/ystia-heappe/doc/implementation.md

         type: string
 ```

 Note here that the property `commandParameterIdentifier`  has the attribute `required` set to `true`, while this is not the case of `parameterValue`.
-You can also used the attribute `default` to specify a default value.
+You can also use the attribute `default` to specify a default value.

 ## Concrete types